5.1 General context

 On this page

-One of the primary goals of the Government’s 2015 plan on child and youth policy initiatives is that all children and young people should be provided with opportunities for participation and influence.
 The UN Convention on the Rights of the Child (CRC) is described as a key tool in promoting children and young people’s participation and influence at all levels.
 The right to participation should be safeguarded through legislation, planning and policymaking for children and youth.

 Norway is a unitary constitutional monarchy with a parliamentary system of government.
 Power is separated among the legislative, executive, and judicial branches of government, as defined by the Constitution, which serves as the country's supreme legal document.